 I have this thing about my birthday.
 I don’t not like it, but I also don’t love it as much as other people that have “birthday months” or “birthday week”.
-I like other people’s birthdays because I like making other people feel special – that can say a lot about me.
+Other people’s birthdays are more fun for me because I like making other people feel special – I guess that can say a lot about me.
 But ever since I turned 15, my birthdays were just a little disappointing.

 Last year I wrote 20 Lessons in 20 Years for my twentieth birthday, so since my twenty-first birthday is tomorrow I wanted to do something similar!